UFC 198: Werdum vs Miocic: Predictions & Analysis

 A few statistical edges stand out.
 Brown throws significantly more leather — a 2.2 sig. strike per minute gap.
 Maia is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Maia has tighter striking defense, making opponents miss more often.

-**The Pick: Demian Maia over Matt Brown.** The model is firm on this one: Maia at 77%.
+The Pick: Demian Maia over Matt Brown.
+We're leaning Maia here at 73%, a solid but not overwhelming edge.
 The market and our model are aligned — the line looks fair.

 Thiago Santos vs Nate Marquardt